 As time progressed, his role evolved.
 Instead of reporting and analyzing the news, he began to create it.
 He wrote and spoke about ideas that were innovative and provocative, that demanded thoughtfulness and provided education.
 Ideas that became a precursor for change.

-Functionally, thought leadership is comprised of the following actions:
+Functionally, true thought leadership is comprised of the following actions:

 - Authorship.
 In every case, thought leaders write.
-Whether by themselves, or (in most every case) with the help of collaborators and assisting experts, thought leaders are active in content creation They are columnists, bloggers, and authors of reports, indepth articles and full length books.
-For example, , is a frequent contributor to leading trade publications including iMedia Connection, Social Media Today, Social Media Examiner, and even for Forbes.
-None of these articles promote, but all are designed to educate and guide best practice thinking on critical issues such as Employee Advocacy and Social Media Amplification.
+Whether by themselves, or (in almost every case) with the help of collaborators and assisting experts, thought leaders are active in content creation They are columnists, bloggers, and authors of reports, in-depth articles, and full-length books.
+For example, digital marketing master Neil Patel writes not only on his own site but is a guest on numerous publications.
+Majority of these articles promote, but all are also designed to educate and guide best practice thinking on critical issues in the space of digital marketing.
+He is seen as a go-to leader in marketing.

 - Speaking.
 Thought leaders present.
 Many are highly paid keynote speakers.
 Many speak and present through webinars, webcasts, or broadcast programs.
 As they speak, they teach and inspire.
 Their ideas are compelling.
 Their audiences come away not necessarily entertained, but highly enriched and are educated and motivated towards specific and measurable business and personal change.